Why should I choose Beyond Band of Brothers Tours?

 How do I book a tour?

-For online booking, click on the “book now” button of the tour you are interested in and complete the booking section with your information.
-You can also call us at our toll-free number 1-888-335-1996, or send us an email to firstname.lastname@example.org
+For online booking, click on the “book now” button of the tour you are interested in and complete the booking section with your information and payment.
+You can also call us at our toll-free number 1-888-335-1996, or send us an email at firstname.lastname@example.org to obtain a sign-up form to book your tour.

 How soon should I book?

-Our groups tend to fill up quickly and we want to ensure you are able to get the departure date of your choice.
-Remember that all of our departures are guaranteed and there is no minimum number of passengers required for a tour to take place.
-But the best reasons to book early are the larger discounts we give to reward early booking, as well as first dibs on plane tickets.
-Booking your airfare in advance comes with the lowest rates, best layover options and the availability of the few first class spots or those elusive "economy comfort" seats with the extra few inches of heaven for your knees.
+We recommend booking as soon as you have chosen a tour.
+Our groups tend to fill up quickly and we want to ensure that you can get the departure date of your choice.
+Remember that all our departures are guaranteed, which means there is no minimum number of passengers required for a tour to take place.
+Another good reason to book early is the larger discounts we give to reward early booking, as well as first dibs on plane tickets.
+Booking your airfare in advance comes with the lowest rates, best layover options and the availability of the few first-class spots or those elusive "economy comfort" seats that give you the extra few inches of heaven for your knees.

 What is the deposit amount required to book a tour?

-Now that I am ready to book, how do I make arrangements to pay you?
+Now that I am ready to book, how do I arrange my payment?

-You can mail us a check, pay online through our secure website, or give us a call and pay over the phone.
+You can pay online through our secure website, send in the sign-up form in the back of this book with a check by mail, or email us your sign-up form and give us a call and pay over the phone.
 We accept all major credit cards: Visa, Master Card, American Express and Discover.

 Do you have a payment plan?

 Once you have reserved your place on a tour with your 10% deposit, we are happy to work with you on an individual payment plan.
-This option is not available if you chose to take advantage of the 20% off early-bird rate.
+This option is not available if you choose to take advantage of the Early Bird rate.
 Contact one of our travel consultants with any questions about payment schedules prior to booking.

 Can I give the tour as a gift?

-We would love to help you surprise someone and will stay discrete during the booking and payment process if you let us in on the fun.
-We will also offer a personalized gift certificate for the person receiving the gift.
+We would love to help you surprise someone and we will remain discreet throughout the booking and payment process if you let us in on the fun.
+We will also send a personalized gift certificate for the person receiving the gift.

 What currency is the price of the tour in?

-The price of the tour is listed in U.S. Dollars.
+The price of our tours is listed in U.S. Dollars.

 What travel documents do I need?